 Evaluation shall also take in consideration supporting elements established as to allow the harmonised interpretation of these standards.
-As further defined in Chapter 8, SPECIFIC EVALUATION CRITERIA AND METHODS, such elements shall be either mandatory supporting elements integrated as annexes into this scheme, or guidance supporting documents provided by ENISA on its website dedicated to cybersecurity certification.
+As further defined in Chapter 8, SPECIFIC EVALUATION CRITERIA AND METHODS, such elements shall be either mandatory supporting elements integrated as annexes into this scheme, or guidance supporting documents developed in cooperation with the ECCG and provided by ENISA on its website dedicated to cybersecurity certification.